DNA-Seq Analysis Pipeline

 The MuTect2 pipeline employs a "Panel of Normals" to identify additional germline mutations.
 This panel is generated using TCGA blood normal genomes from thousands of individuals that were curated and confidently assessed to be cancer-free.
 This method allows for a higher level of confidence to be assigned to somatic variants that were called by the MuTect2 pipeline.

-Basic outlines for the other three of the pipelines can be found here:
+Basic outlines for the other two pipelines can be found here:

-Indel mutations that were generated with the MuTect2, Pindel, and VarScan pipelinesd are detected and reported in GDC VCF files.
+Indel mutations that were generated with the MuTect2, Pindel, and VarScan pipelines are detected and reported in GDC VCF files.

 At this time, germline variants are deliberately excluded as harmonized data.
 The GDC does not recommend using germline variants that were previously detected and stored in the Legacy Archive as they do not meet the GDC criteria for high-quality data.